kaisukez/makruk-js/src/0x88/README.md

 ## Note

 This implementation is deprecated.
-The [bitboard implementation](../bitboard/README.md) is 2-100x faster for most operations due to parallel bit operations and is recommended for all new projects.
+The [bitboard implementation](../bitboard/README.md) is significantly faster due to parallel bit operations and is recommended for all new projects.
+See [benchmark/README.md](../../benchmark/README.md) for performance comparisons.